-The addition of the St. Teresa acquisition added over 3 miles of coastline along Alligator Harbor to Bald Point State Park.
+The addition of the St. Teresa acquisition added over three miles of coastline along Alligator Harbor to Bald Point State Park.
 A large portion of this coastline is easily accessible from the adjacent US Highway 98, which runs parallel to the shore and offers sweeping views of the harbor from the road in several areas.
-Facilities in this area are minimal, save for a boat ramp known as Leonard's Landing, managed by Franklin County.
+Facilities in this area are minimal, save for a boat launch known as Leonard's Landing (also referred to as St. Teresa Wayside Park), managed by Franklin County.